vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 # Error Handling Patterns in Express.js

 Building an application isn't just about writing code that works.
 It's about making your program run flawlessly, so it behaves well when you encounter unexpected conditions.
-There are at large two types of errors in JavaScript: programmer errors and real-time errors.
+There are two types of errors in JavaScript: programmer errors and real-time errors.
 The programmer errors are fixable during development, while real-time, operational errors are not predictable.
 You need an efficient error handling mechanism that keeps your Node server stable regardless of its type.

 The objective of this tutorial is to teach you different ways that you can handle JavaScript errors for your Express server.